hyperjoule/astroKitty/README.md

 ---

-**astroKitty** is a love letter to retro space shooters, vector graphics, and of course... cats. 😽💫
+**astroKitty** is a tribute to classic space shooters, retro vector graphics, and, of course, our feline friends.
+Enjoy blasting through cosmic cat chaos! 😽💫